MouadSEO/GSC/README.md

 Make sure to install the required libraries above by using pip install.
 Make sure also to have your ID clients OAuth 2.0 credentials via https://console.developers.google.com/apis/credentials , create your own if it's not the case.

+The XLS file containing all the URL to add must have the first row named : **Complete URL**

 You will find the differents libraries to install in the ```requirements``` file